 I still don’t have a connection to William and Kate that I know of.
 I suspect if I bring anyone of these lines forward.
 One royal will marry another and branch off to Great Britain.

 It was never my goal to find a royal connection.
 Heck, with all my peasant laborer ancestors, I wouldn’t have even thought it possible.
 It does make me wonder what happened between 1600 and 1700.
 By the time the first shots are fired in the American Revolution, my ancestors have lost their land and their titles.
-Their working someone else’s land.
+They’re working someone else’s land.
 By the 1880s, they were clamoring for a new lease on life, which is probably why they so eagerly signed sugar plantation contracts and set off for Hawaii.
 Shoot, with all my connections to Kings and Queens I should least be a Duchess.

 Pretty much everyone with European roots will link to nobility at some point.
 The problem is whether the records are available to take you back far enough to make a connection.
 Some folks, like me, get really lucky.
 Others hit road blocks that make it difficult to get beyond their great grandparents.